-The MPC, comprising three BOT executives and four selected external committee members, is responsible for deciding monetary policy in a bid to control inflation and accommodate sustainable economic growth.
-The MPC meets eight times a year following predetermined meeting schedule.
-At each meeting, the MPC will consider economic and inflation outlook as well as domestic and external factors and decide whether to raise/maintain/cut policy interest rate.
-The MPC decisions will be released to the public at 2 pm. of the meeting date.
+The MPC, comprising three BOT executives and four selected external committee members, is responsible for deciding monetary policy in a bid to control inflation and support the economy to grow sustainably at its full potential.
+The MPC meets six times a year following a predetermined meeting schedule.
+At each meeting, the MPC assesses economic and financial conditions, risk factors from both domestic and external fronts as well as considering economic and inflation outlook and also risks to financial stability, so as to decide whether to raise/maintain/cut the policy interest rate.
+The MPC’s decision is released to the public in the afternoon of the meeting date.

-To explain to the public how the MPC viewed the economic and inflation prospects and the rational of its policy decision, the BOT will release MPC minutes on its website two weeks after the meeting and separate quarterly Inflation Report.
+To explain the public the MPC’s view on economic and inflation prospects and the rationale behind its policy decision, the BOT will release edited minutes of the MPC meeting on its website two weeks after the meeting and a separate Monetary Policy Report every quarter.

-Generally, a policy rate hike could be viewed as a signal by the MPC that it sees greater inflation risk than risk to economic growth and possibility that inflation might breach the target range.
-In such case, the higher policy rate would slow the pace of economic growth and inflationary pressure.
-In contrary, a policy rate cut could be taken as a signal that the MPC sees greater risk to growth than inflation going forward.
-Therefore, it trimmed policy rate to spur growth without any substantial threat that inflation would breach the target range.
+The MPC uses the policy interest rate (1-day bilateral repurchase rate) to signal its monetary policy stance.
+Generally, a policy rate hike could be viewed as a signal from the MPC that there are higher risks that future inflation may accelerate and stay above the pre-determined inflation target and/or economic growth is above its potential.
+In such cases, the higher policy rate would slow the pace of economic growth and inflationary pressure.
+In contrast, a policy rate cut could be taken as a signal that the MPC sees greater risk future inflation breaches the lower bound of the inflation target and/or economic growth may fall short of its potential.

 “To implement monetary policy, the BOT can never do everything by ourselves but we need to coordinate macroeconomic policies with other agencies to create favorable economic conditions for the country’s sustainable well-being,” said former Bank of Thailand Governor Puey Ungphakorn.